-Young, a Republican, was the representative for Illinois's 10th congressional district from 1973 to 1974.
+Young was the representative for Illinois’s 10th congressional district and was a Republican.
+He served from 1973 to 1974.

 Young is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Young sponsored and cosponsored.
 See full analysis methodology.

 Young sponsored bills primarily in these issue areas:

 Government Operations and Politics (25%) Private Legislation (14%) Taxation (14%) Labor and Employment (11%) Agriculture and Food (9%) Social Welfare (9%) Crime and Law Enforcement (9%) Armed Forces and National Security (9%)